PoisotLab/MS_network_els/els_networks.md

 # Introduction

-In ecological communities, interactions between species are organized in ways that are non-random.
-The organization of these interactions, in turn, drives or changes some properties of the community, such as its stability, productivity, or ability to resist extinctions.
-(Structure, analyser la structure informe sur les processus et règles fondamentales, etc. )
+In ecological systems (*e.g.* communities), interactions between components (*e.g.* species) are organized in ways that are non-random, as interactions occurrence and properties are constrained by sets of rules (see section X).
+The organization of these interactions, in turn, drives or changes some properties of the community, such as its stability, productivity, or ability to resist extinctions, which eventually feedback on the system organisation.
+This constant interplay between interaction organisation and system functions results in signatures on the system structure (*e.g.* invariance in key features of the system structure, see section X).
+Detecting and analysing these signatures gives us informations on the system itself.
+Studying the structure of ecological systems is necessary to gain insights on the fundamental rules and processes that govern ecosystem formation, maintenance and functioning.

 The way interactions are organized can be studied by investigating the structure of *Species Interaction Networks*.
 In this representations, species are "nodes",